lumi-openlcoud/opencloud-docs/en/docs/guideline/product-discription.md

 - **Open data**: Open API and device data and help enterprises access to Internet of Things rapidly.
 - **AI and Big Data**: Arrange AI and big data analysis technology in advance, and help enterprises find the core value of data of Internet of Things.

-> **Note:** Please visit [Aqara Tmall flagship store](https://aqara.world.tmall.com/) or [Aqara Jingdong self-run store](https://mall.jd.com/index-1000093463.html) to purchase Aqara products.
+> **Note:** Please visit [Aqara Tmall flagship store](https://aqara.world.tmall.com/) or [Aqara Jingdong store](https://mall.jd.com/index-1000093463.html) to purchase Aqara products.
 For products that can't be purchased online, please contact LUMI Commerce Department.
 Contact number: +86 15800503149 (Mr. Hu).
 If you need to use open platform service, please be sure to purchase Aqara products and use Aqara APP.